 “Duplicative transmogrifications aren’t the only first order effects.
 If this were a nautilus shell, with the ever-expanding spiral, the reference to the Fibonacci sequence can be useful in complex divinations dealing in certain kinds of prediction.
 If the crab, snail, or mollusk that lived in a shell is still alive and recently removed, one might use the shell in a divination to find the creature.
 The shell might even be useful as a simple representation of the sea itself, in combination with other components.”

 He put the length of colored cloth back into the Circle.
 “Second order associations are slightly more conceptual, less concrete.
 The shell could be used to give a beautiful ball gown an enchantment that makes its skirt undulate like the waves of the sea on the beach.”
 The cloth rippled suggestively, but fell still as Professor Lacer dropped the spell and removed it again.
 “Without anchoring this enchantment to the cloth with embroidered spell arrays, the effect will not last without my Will, as this spell changes no physical property, only imbues the target with a concept.
-That concept has not been intrinsically bound to the cloth through a ritual to change the cloth’s magical nature, simply temporarily attached through an actively cast spell.”
+That concept has not been intrinsically bound to the cloth through a ritual to change the cloth’s magical nature, simply attached temporarily through an actively cast spell.”

 The house rippled and flowed into a small canoe-like shape, and Professor Lacer continued.
 “Using transmutation to solidify particulate matter in the middle of the open ocean would be much more difficult, as the water seeks to turn your dirt to mud and wash it away.
-Transmogrification allows you to increase the speed of casting, and using the shell as a template, negates the need to concentrate on and mold a molecular structure that is impervious to water.”
-The boat fell apart, shrinking back into a pile of white dust that rose up and returned to the jar on its own.
+Transmogrification allows you to increase the speed of casting, and, using the shell as a template, negates the need to concentrate on and mold a molecular structure that is impervious to water.”
+The boat fell apart, shrinking back into a pile of white dust that then floated up and returned to the jar on its own.

 Professor Lacer turned to the blackboard once more, and lines extended from the pentagon, creating a second layer of spell effects.
 The web was beginning to take shape.
 “Now, for third order associations.
 These are even more conceptually vague, less anchored to the reality of the shell and more to the ideas of the shell.”

 His voice grew softer, more sibilant, as if caressing the words as they passed through his lips.
 “The creation of a shell is a cumulative effort of small steps that build into something greater over time.
-In this way, the shell is useful to stabilize magical projects that cannot be completed all at once, but require a strong foundation that future advancements will rest upon.
+In this way, the shell is useful to stabilize magical projects that cannot be completed all at once but require a strong foundation that future advancements will rest upon.

 “The shell is a barrier for a vulnerable creature.
 Ground down, they are used in talismans to protect babies and toddlers against harm.
 Some mind-healers suggest they might be useful in spells to soothe those who are overly receptive to stimuli.
 And finally, as they hold the supposed echo of the sea, they can be used in divination, to grasp an echo of things that once were, or even the echo of things to come.”